Thurlestone

-Thurlestone is a village located 5 mi west of Kingsbridge in the South Hams district in south Devon, England.
+Thurlestone is a village and civil parish in the South Hams district in south Devon, England.
+The village is about 5 mi west of Kingsbridge.
 There is an electoral ward in the same name.
-The population at the 2011 census was 1,886.
+The population at the 2011 Census was 1,886.

-The village takes its name from Thurlestone Rock, the so-called "thirled stone", an arch-shaped rock formation just offshore in Thurlestone Bay.
-Thurl, or Thirl being an Anglo-Saxon word meaning hole.
+The village is named after Thurlestone Rock, the so-called "thirled stone", an arch-shaped rock formation just offshore in Thurlestone Bay.
+Thurl, or Thirl is an Old English word meaning "hole".